ZingV/KryBot-Md/README.md

 # if the qr code does not appear, don't panic.
-You just need to delete the Key file
+You just need to delete Kry.json